jvalcher/mk64t/README.md

 # mk64tt

-Run Mario Kart 64 time trials on `mupen64plus` with personal and world-record ghosts
+A `mupen64plus` interface for managing and playing against your own and recording-holding players' Time Trial ghosts in Mario Kart 64

 Under construction...